 For more information, or to schedule an appointment, call (919) 536-4205 CURRENTLY OPEN TO CLIENTS WHO HAVE AN APPOINTMENT ONLY

 Durham Parks and Recreation Programs: Durham Parks and Recreation (DPR) hosts a variety of programs and activities throughout the year for all ages.
 Click here to see a list of upcoming events open to the public this month.

-Discover Afterschool Program: This exciting program provides children with disabilities a special environment for learning and growing, by providing opportunities to utilize existing skills and develop new ones.
+This exciting program provides children with disabilities a special environment for learning and growing by providing opportunities to utilize existing skills and develop new ones.
 Traditional after-school activities are provided, including arts, games, sports, and educational activities.
 DPR provides a 1:3 staff to participant ratio.
 Children needing 1:1 support require a family-provided care provider.

-Explore Afterschool Program: This program provides an alternative to inclusion, which promotes development of life skills through group activities and exposure to diverse athletic, creative, and educational experiences.
+Explore Afterschool Program (Program for Youth Ages 13-21): This program provides an alternative to inclusion, which promotes the development of life skills through group activities and exposure to diverse athletic, creative, and educational experiences.
 If you believe inclusion is not the best option for your child, or he/she is older than 17, Explore is a great option.